-- EDUC 610 Planning and Implementing Instruction for Diverse Learners - EDUC 641 Advanced Studies in Human Development and Learning Communities

-EDUC 650 Effective Practices for Teaching, Learning, and Collaborative Leadership
+EDUC 610 Planning and Implementing Instruction for Diverse Learners EDUC 641 Advanced Studies in Human Development and Learning Communities EDUC 650 Effective Practices for Teaching, Learning, and Collaborative Leadership EDUC 690 Applied Research in Education

 Note: EDUC 690 is the prerequisite for SPED 698 and MUST be one of the first six semester hours earned as an M.Ed. degree-seeking graduate student in the School of Education.